Albert Low: Biography

 In 1955, he became interested in Zen Buddhism, and had a strong intellectual interest for about ten years.

 In 1966, he met the Japanese Zen Master Haku'un Yasutani and practiced Zen, first with him, and then for twenty years with Philip Kapleau, who had himself been a disciple of Yasutani's until the latter dissolved their relationship.
 In 1976, he resigned from the Gas Company and went to the Rochester Zen Center for three years, where he served as editor of the Center's journal.
 In 1979, he relocated to Montreal as a probationary teacher.
 In 1986, he finished his training and was authorized by Kapleau to teach as a Zen master.

-Dr. Low has made a study of human nature throughout his life.
-He draws on his prolonged meditations on creativity and the human condition, his many years of providing psychological and spiritual counseling, and a wide-ranging knowledge of Western psychology, philosophy, and science — including a deep interest in evolutionary theory.
-He has given many talks on CBC Radio and CBC Television.
+Dr. Low made a study of human nature throughout his life.
+He drew on his prolonged meditations on creativity and the human condition, his many years of providing psychological and spiritual counseling, and a wide-ranging knowledge of Western psychology, philosophy, and science — including a deep interest in evolutionary theory.
+He gave many talks on CBC Radio and CBC Television.

-He has written eleven books, and contributed to three.
+Dr. Low wrote eleven books, and contributed to three.
 Many of his books have been translated into three or more languages.
 He also translated Dr. Hubert Benoit's Let Go! and Thich Nhat Hanh's Zen Keys from French to English.
-His latest book, The Origin of Human Nature: a Zen Buddhist Looks at Evolution, was recently published by Sussex Academic Press.
+His final book, The Origin of Human Nature: a Zen Buddhist Looks at Evolution, was recently published by Sussex Academic Press.

 Albert Low was the rōshi and director at the Montreal Zen Center with over two hundred students, whom he counseled on both spiritual and psychological issues.
-He died on 29th of January 2016 in Montréal, Canada.
+He died on January 29, 2016 in Montreal, Canada.